 Adam the Knife-Maker: We start with flat bars of steel and hunks of wood.
 We take an in-house designed CAD pattern and cut it out with a bandsaw.
 I freehand all my grinds with large belt grinders to remove the bulk of the material to set the main shape of the knife.
 Once the holes are drilled and the scratches are evened out, it's put in a kiln at a specific temperature for a specific amount of time to harden.
 Once the blades have hardened, I finish the grinds with very fine sanding belts and eventually work our way down to a hand-rubbed 1200 grit finish.

 We craft our handles with as much respect as the blade.
-The fun part is digging through the endless drawers of exotic woods, carbon fibre, coloured fibreglass, semiconductors, and synthetics to produce one-of-a-kind pieces.
+The fun part is digging through the endless drawers of exotic woods, carbon fiber, colored fiberglass, semiconductors, and synthetics to produce one-of-a-kind pieces.
 We've made many of the same blades before, but each is totally different, and no two ever have the same handle.

 How long does it take to make a knife?